Introduction to Mushrooms and Mycology

 Occasionally mushrooms like some Agaricus have an intermediate spore colour - the spores go from clear to pink to dark chocolate as they age.
 Looking at a mushroom can fool you as to the spore colour.
 You have to take a spore print!
 You might see white gills because there are no coloured spores there yet (but if you left the mushroom in the ground and watched it for a day the gills would later turn brown with spores).
 You might see pink gills on an Agaricus but the spores have not fully matured yet into the proper dark chocolate colour.
 But you can't be fooled by a spore print.
 Those fake pink spores (or any young spore not fully grown and not the proper colour) will NOT fall off onto the paper!
 So if it is ejected onto the paper, you have a "real" spore colour.
 It is also most reliable to measure spores under a microscope from a spore print, not from examining a piece of tissue (especially true of Ascos) because you won't have any small young spores confusing you and giving the wrong measurements!
 Squishing a piece of tissue onto a slide may actually break off spores that are not yet their full size and colour and were not yet separated from the mushroom until you came along and crushed it.

 As you saw in the instructions, if two mushrooms are in the same genus it's because they are very closely related.
-If there are not, but they are in the same family, they are somewhat related.
+If they are in different genera, but they are in the same family, they are somewhat related.
 If they are in different classes, you know that they are only distantly related.
 And if they are in different phyla, you know they are just about as different as any two mushrooms can be.
 But, as I said, there are only 6 levels of fungi in this classification system.
 For instance, Hygrocybe and Hygrophorus and Chrysomphalina are all genera in the Hygrophoraceae family.
 Hygrocybe and Hygrophorus are more closely related to each other (I think), but there's no way for you to know that.
 You would need to add a new level, a sub-family (or a super-genus, not to be confused with Wile E. Coyote Super-Genius) to the tree to show that relationship.
 People have created many different sub-levels to show more detail, but it's never going to be perfect until you have an infinite number of levels, which just isn't practical.
 So this system, like any man-made system, is just a flawed attempt to show at least some of the relationships between mushrooms.
 You need a picture of a full phylogenetic tree to show the exact relationships between all the mushrooms, but we won't get into that here.

 Another interesting philosophical argument is: What is a species?
 OK, so you go through the keys and you find the mushroom you have, and you are able to put a name on it.
 Is that the mushroom species that you have?
 Maybe not.
 The field of mycology started out in Europe, where people went around and named all of the mushrooms they found.
 Then later, in North America, people started going around looking at all the mushrooms here, first of all along the east coast.
 They noticed that some mushrooms looked the same as the ones in Europe and some were different, so they used the European names for the ones that looked the same over here and made up new names for the new ones.
 Then they started looking on the west coast and they noticed that some were the same as in Europe, some were the same as on the east coast and some were new.
 Except that is not necessarily true.
 The Amanita muscaria out west sure looks like the same one found in Europe for thousands of years, but a closer analysis shows that it just might be genetically different enough to perhaps be a different species.
 Some mycologists want to call it "Amanita amerimuscaria".
 Once a mushroom migrates over here and gets isolated from its original population it will start to evolve and drift from the original European mushroom.
 Eventually there is enough difference that it becomes a new species.
 And there may be a lot of changes, but to the human eye it still looks the same, so sometimes you can't actually tell which species you have without doing DNA analysis.
 But that's not the final word either.
 No two mushrooms are alike, and no two people are alike.
 How far apart do two mushrooms have to be before they are considered a different species?
 Believe it or not, there is no generally accepted answer to that question.
 Some people think that if two organisms can mate with each other and produce viable offspring (that themselves are capable of reproducing) then they are the same species, and if they can't, then they are not.
 That is called a "biological species".
 However, sometimes it is not possible to test this.
 Some people say "if the DNA is more than 1% different, let's call it a different species" but that is arbitrary.
 Some people say "if we find a whole bunch of mushrooms very much like each other and a second bunch of mushrooms all like each other, but we can't find any mushrooms that are in between, let's call them two different species."
 But then what happens when you later find a mushroom that's right in between?
 You have to change your mind and say "I guess they weren't separate species after all".
 This has happened.